thomasm20/Project05/README.md

 actionPerformed(ActionEvent e) - method to implement action commands on buttons and in the frame

 ===SetCalculator===
-SetCalculator.java contains a SetCalculator class that
+SetCalculator.java contains a SetCalculator class that calculates the Mandelbrot and Julia display to be input in the frame.

 --Variables--
 xMin: private static double